 The value of claims resulting from trafficking related offenses is the value of the trafficked benefits as determined by the individual's admission, through adjudication, or the documentation that forms the basis for the trafficking determination.
-Documentation could include such items as notarized statements, printouts from the Electronic Benefit Transfer (EBT) systems, and other documents.
-The discovery date for suspected Program violation claims shall be the date the verification of over-issuance or trafficking is obtained.
+Documentation could include such items as notarized statements or printouts from the Electronic Benefit Transfer (EBT) systems.

 - C. Agency Error and Inadvertent Household Error Claims - 1.
-If the household received a larger allotment than it was entitled to receive, the local office shall establish a claim against the household that is equal to the difference between the allotment that the household received and the actual allotment it should have received.
-Benefits authorized under Colorado Electronic Benefits Transfer System (CO/EBTS) shall be used to calculate the claim.
+If the household received a larger allotment than it was entitled to receive, the local office shall establish a claim against the household that is equal to the difference between the allotment that the household received and the actual allotment it should have received, in accordance with the thresholds outlined in Section 4.801.2, A. Benefits authorized under Colorado Electronic Benefits Transfer System (CO/EBTS) shall be used to calculate the claim.

-After calculating the amount of a claim, the local office shall offset the amount of the claim against any amounts which have not yet been restored to the household.
+After calculating the amount of a claim and establishing claims in accordance with the thresholds outlined in Section 4.801.2, A, the local office may offset the amount of the claim against any amounts which have not yet been restored to the household.
 See Section 4.702.
 Expungements and any return of benefits that occur shall be used to offset the amount of the claim.

-- 2. The claim may also be offset against restored benefits owed to any household that contains a member who was an adult member, sponsor, or authorized representative of the original household.
-However, in no circumstance, may the local office collect more than the amount of the claim. - 3.
+- 2. The claim may also be offset against restored benefits owed to: - a.
+Any household that contains a member who was an adult member of the original household; - b.
+Any household that contains an authorized representative that caused the overpayment or trafficking. - c.
+In no circumstance, may the local office collect more than the amount of the claim. - 3.
 The Food Assistance office shall calculate the amount of an agency error or inadvertent household error claim back to the month the over-issuance occurred.
-However, in no event shall the amount of the claim be calculated for any period prior to six (6) years from the date the over-issuance was discovered.
+However, in no event shall the amount of the administrative error claim be calculated for any period prior to one (1) year from the date the local office was notified, in writing or orally, or discovered through the normal course of business, that an error occurred which led to the household receiving more benefits than it was entitled to receive.
+All other claims shall be established for a period no greater than six years from the date the agency discovered the overpayment.
+See Section 4.801.2, B, for when a claim is considered discovered.